-A student who arrives after 8:40am is required to go directly to the Administration Office to sign in to school.
-Late students are required to present a written explanation from a parent or caregiver, unless an exceptional circumstance has occurred on the way to school.
+A student who arrives after 8.40am is required to go directly to the Administration Office to sign in to school.
+Late students are required to present a written explanation from a parent/carer, unless an exceptional circumstance has occurred on the way to school.

 Students must go to the Administration Office and swipe their school ID card to sign in.
-Students will receive a printed slip after swiping their card, which must be shown to their classroom teacher on arrival to class.
-If no written explanation from a parent/caregiver has been received by the school for the lateness, students must also take the printed slip home for a parent/caregiver to sign and then return it to the Administration Office on the next school day.
+After swiping their card, students will receive a printed slip which must be shown to their classroom teacher on arrival to class.
+If no written explanation from a parent/carer has been received by the school for the lateness, students must also take the printed slip home for a parent/carer to sign and then return it to the Administration Office on the next school day.

-Notifying parents/caregivers of absence or lateness to school
+Notifying parents/carers of absence or lateness to school

-When a student is absent or late to school, an SMS message will be sent to the mobile phone number of the parent or caregiver listed as the primary contact on the student's records.
+When a student is absent or late to school, an SMS message will be sent to the mobile phone number of the parent or carer listed as the primary contact on the student's records.

-Parents/caregivers are requested to respond to the SMS message in text format only stating the reason for this absence.
+Parents/Carers are requested to respond to the SMS message in text format stating the reason for this absence.
 Please do not send pictures as they cannot be identified by the attendance system.

-At the start of each week, a reminder email will be sent to the email address of the parent or caregiver listed as the primary contact for any absences from the previous week that have not yet been explained.
+At the start of each week, a reminder email will be sent to the parent/carer listed as the primary contact, for any absences from the previous week that have not yet been explained.
 Any absence for which the school does not receive explanation within 7 days will be recorded as unjustified.